 Gestational Diabetes and Birth Injuries

 In most cases, with proper diagnosis and a sound management plan, gestational diabetes does not cause serious complications.
-Without proper treatment and an appropriate management plan, it can cause more serious complications or lead to other health conditions.
+Without a gestational diabetes diagnosis and an appropriate management plan, it can cause more serious complications or lead to other health conditions.
 Some of these complications and conditions include:

 - Preeclampsia: A condition where high blood pressure leads to stroke, seizures, or failure of organs like the kidneys and liver.